What We Do

 I know, it sounds like a psychological problem, but in the awards/engraving industry it is a full-color process that embeds dyes into specially coated products – it is permanent, doesn’t fade or flake and can’t be picked at like silk-screening.

-A lot like sandblasting only with very fine grit that allows for delicate depth and detail.
-Once upon a time we did glass by rotary engraving, then tried the laser, but were never satisfied.
+A lot like sandblasting only with a very fine grit that allows for delicate depth and detail.
+Once upon a time, we did glass by rotary engraving, then tried the laser, but were never satisfied.
 The deep etch, shading possibilities, and hands-on artistry of sand carving in glass sold us.
 Glass, rocks, marble, slate, almost anything can be etched, given the time to create the artwork and the skill to create the finished product.

 Why do we bother to offer this when you can order them online cheaper?
 Here’s a reason.
 Annually we order high-quality medals for UVM with the green/gold ribbon we’d all recognize.
 One year they came in aqua/gold.
 What would you do?
 Us?
 We shipped the medals back and had the company reattach all the ribbons.
 Because we have an ongoing relationship – with future orders at risk – we can be assured of service an Internet customer might not.